Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_Arduino_Nano_RP2040_Connect/README.md

     </p>
     </details>

-9. While the sketch is uploading, open the Serial Monitor to monitor the MCU (microcontroller) locally via the Serial Port.
+1. While the sketch is uploading, open the Serial Monitor to monitor the MCU (microcontroller) locally via the Serial Port.

-    - Go to menu `Tools`, `Serial Monitor`.
+    - Navigate to **Tools > Serial Monitor**.

         If you perform this step right away after uploading the sketch, the serial monitor will show an output similar to the following upon success: